dirkpuge/glossary/hardware.md

 ## Storage

+Also referred to as Disk.
 Storage also known as long term storage is where your pictures, documents and applications are stored.

 ## x86

-x86 is a family of **instruction set** **architectures** initially developed by Intel based on the Intel 8086 microprocessor.
+x86 is a family of **[instruction set](https://github.com/non-binary/glossary/blob/main/hardware.md#instruction-set)** **[architectures](https://github.com/non-binary/glossary/blob/main/hardware.md#architecture)** initially developed by Intel based on the Intel 8086 microprocessor.
 The 8086 was introduced in 1978 as a fully 16-bit extension of Intel's 8-bit 8080 microprocessor, with memory segmentation as a solution for addressing more memory than can be covered by a plain 16-bit address.